The BCS Critical Temperature at High Density

 The case $e_{\mu} < 0$ will be important for our main results as it corresponds to an attractive interaction between (some) electrons on the Fermi sphere.
 Since $\mathcal{V}_{\mu}$ is trace class, a sufficient condition for $e_{\mu}< 0$ is that the trace of $\mathcal{V}_\mu$ is negative, i.e.~$\int V < 0$.
 Moreover, by considering a trial function that is concentrated on two small sets on the rescaled Fermi sphere $\Sph^{2}$ separated by a distance $\vert p \vert < 2$, one can easily see that $e_{\mu}<0$ if $\vert\hat{V}(p)\vert>\hat{V}(0)$ for some $\vert p\vert < 2 \sqrt{\mu}$.

-In this work, we restrict ourselves to the special case of radial potentials $V$ depending only on $\vert x \vert$, where the spectrum of $\mathcal{V}_{\mu}$ can be determined more explicitly (see, e.g.,~\cite{fhns}).
-For a discussion of this assumption see {Remark \ref{rmk:2}}.
+In this work, we restrict ourselves to the special case of radial potentials $V$ depending only on $\vert x \vert$, where the spectrum of $\mathcal{V}_{\mu}$ can be determined more explicitly (see, e.g., Section~2.1 in \cite{fhns}).
 Indeed, if $V$ is radially symmetric, the eigenfunctions of $\mathcal{V}_{\mu}$ are spherical harmonics and the corresponding eigenvalues are

 with $\ell \in \mathbb{N}_0$ and where $j_\ell$ denotes the $\ell^{\mathrm{th}}$--order spherical Bessel function.
 A few important properties of the spherical Bessel functions used in our proofs are collected in Proposition~\ref{prop:2}.
 By \Cref{eq:eigenvalues}, the lowest eigenvalue $e_\mu$ is thus given by